ythuang0522/homopolish/README.md

 # Quick usage

 Homopolish should be run with a pre-trained model (R9.4.pkl or R10.3.pkl) and one sketch (virus, bacteria, or fungi).
-We note that Homopolish should be run after Racon or Medaka as it focuses on removing systematic indel errors only.
+Note that Homopolish should be run after Racon or Medaka as it focuses on removing systematic indel errors only.
 For instance, if your Medaka-polished genome (yourgenome.fasta) is bacteria and sequenced by R9.4 flowcell, please type
 ```
 python3 homopolish.py polish -a yourgenome.fasta -s bacteria.msh -m R9.4.pkl -o youroutput
 ```
-You also can use ```-g``` to set the given Genus and Species name to polish your genome.
+You also can set ```-g``` to specify particular genus and species names in [NCBI](https://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/assembly_summary.txt) without mash searching.
 ```
 python3 homopolish.py polish -a yourgenome.fasta -g genusname_speciesname -m R9.4.pkl -o youroutput
 ```
-If you have close relatives of your genome, you can use ```-l```.
+If you wanna use your own local genomes instead of NCBI, specify the path to your local database via ```-l```.
 ```
-python3 homopolish.py polish -a yourgenome.fasta -l closely-related_genomes.fasta -m R9.4.pkl -o youroutput
+python3 homopolish.py polish -a yourgenome.fasta -l path_to_your_genomes.fasta -m R9.4.pkl -o youroutput
 ```
 # Other Options and usage